brianwisti/dendron-hugo/content/post/2015/05/amicable-socks.md

 ## I Kept a Journal

-*inbox.knitting* is detail work.
+Knitting is detail work.
 You need to remember how many stitches you knitted, how many more you need to knit, and how far along the increases or decreases you are.
 I usually handle this by counting stitches constantly, getting bored, and loathing the fact that people have two feet because it means I need to knit a *second* sock.
 I often take months to finish a single pair of socks.
 Knitting two at the same time just confused me more — though I plan to tackle that eventually.

 I decided to log my work with the Amicable Socks.
 Part of that involved breaking down the generalized instructions into something specific for my chosen pattern.